AppLovin/AppLovin-MAX-Unity-Plugin/DemoApp/Assets/ExternalDependencyManager/Editor/README.md

 ## Managing Registries

-It's possible to add and remove registries that are specified via UPMR XML configuration files via the following menu options:
+It's possible to add and remove registries that are specified via PMR XML configuration files via the following menu options:

-* `Assets > External Dependency Manager > Unity Package Manager Resolver >
+* `Assets > External Dependency Manager > Package Manager Resolver >
-  Add Registries` will prompt the user with a window which allows them to add registries discovered in the project to the Unity Package Manager.
+  Add Registries` will prompt the user with a window which allows them to add registries discovered in the project to the Package Manager.
-* `Assets > External Dependency Manager > Unity Package Manager Resolver >
+* `Assets > External Dependency Manager > Package Manager Resolver >
-  Remove Registries` will prompt the user with a window which allows them to remove registries discovered in the project from the Unity Package Manager.
+  Remove Registries` will prompt the user with a window which allows them to remove registries discovered in the project from the Package Manager.
-* `Assets > External Dependency Manager > Unity Package Manager Resolver >
+* `Assets > External Dependency Manager > Package Manager Resolver >
   Modify Registries` will prompt the user with a window which allows them to add or remove registries discovered in the project.

 ## Migration

-UPMR can migrate Version Handler packages installed in the `Assets` folder to UPM packages.
+PMR can migrate Version Handler packages installed in the `Assets` folder to PM packages.
 This requires the plugins to implement the following:

 * `.unitypackage` must include a Version Handler manifests that describes the components of the plugin.
 If the plugin has no dependencies the manifest would just include the files in the plugin.
-* The UPM package JSON provided by the registry must include a keyword (in the `versions.VERSION.keyword` list) that maps the UPM package to a Version Handler package using the format `vh-name:VERSION_HANDLER_MANIFEST_NAME` where `VERSION_HANDLER_MANIFEST_NAME` is the name of the manifest defined in the `.unitypackage`.
+* The PM package JSON provided by the registry must include a keyword (in the `versions.VERSION.keyword` list) that maps the PM package to a Version Handler package using the format `vh-name:VERSION_HANDLER_MANIFEST_NAME` where `VERSION_HANDLER_MANIFEST_NAME` is the name of the manifest defined in the `.unitypackage`.
 For